HobnobMancer/cazy_webscraper/docs/sequencetutorial.rst

 FASTA file formats
 ------------------

-The FASTA files generated by ``cw_extract_db_seqs`` have a very simple protein ID line.
+The FASTA files generated by ``cazy_webscraper extract_data`` have a very simple protein ID line.
 The line always and only contains:
 * The GenBank or UniProt accession
 * The name of the source database: 'GenBank' or 'UniProt'